snowflakedb/snowflake-connector-nodejs/README.md

 Note
 ----------------------------------------------------------------------

-This driver supporting GCS regional endpoint starting from version 2.0.0.
+This driver starts supporting the GCS regional endpoint starting from version 2.0.0.

 Test
 ======================================================================